eksctl-io/eksctl/README.md

 eksctl create cluster --name=cluster-5 --nodes-min=3 --nodes-max=5
 ```

+> NOTE: You will still need to install and configure autoscaling.
+See the "Enable Autoscaling" section below.

 To use 30 `c4.xlarge` nodes and prevent updating current context in `~/.kube/config`, run:

 ```